sleepyzardo/poketwo-event-completer/README.md

 ## Known issues
-1. Failure in Regular Expression while obtaining the dish name.
+1. ~~Failure in Regular Expression while obtaining the dish name.~~
 2. Buggy in claiming orders.
 3. Buggy in Offering more than 15 amounts of butter.

 ## Snippets
 ![image](https://github.com/sleepyzardo/poketwo-event-completer/assets/88527682/ae38d8ea-9bd8-4087-bae0-3dde371be37b)

+## ChangeLogs
+- Edited Regular Expression to correctly log name of the dish.

 # Future-Plans
 No such future Plans as of now.
 Suggestions are welcomed though.

 # Copyright Zardo